Wound Care & Guidelines when and how to use Steri Strips for closure or when to Suture instead.

 The more a part bends the longer you need to leave them in.
 A cut in the middle of the forearm is going to get less bend than a cut on the top of your wrist would be an example.

 Staples, Super glue, and Fishing Line

-Super glue can also be used for minor wounds but you really should use the medical grade.
+Super glue can also be used for minor wounds.
+Use the medical grade.

-2 or 4# mono fishing line can be used as a suture material if nothing medical is available but it must be sterilized.
+Nothing else available?
+2 or 4# mono fishing line can be used as a suture material.
+Sterilize it first.